 4. Toni Morrison's 1993 Nobel Prize speech.

 5. All of issue No. 2 of a zine called Selfish.
-It was on a rack at the library and though I didn't know what it was, it called it me.
+It was on a rack at the library and though I didn't know what it was, it called to me.

 6. Half a chapter of Rainbow Rowell's Carry On.
 I was tempted to keep on, but this was getting ridiculous.
 I needed to eat dinner.